-Julie studied Cognitive Neuroscience at the Aix-Marseille Provence University and obtained a PhD in Developmental Neurobiology in 2005 from the University Claude Bernard in Lyon.
-In 2006, she took a post-doctoral position in the laboratory of Marcos Frank at the University of Pennsylvania where she started to explore the link between sleep and synaptic plasticity mechanisms.
-Her research focused on the role of protein synthesis during sleep for brain plasticity consolidation.
-In 2010, she joined the group of Matthew Larkum at the Charité-Universtätsmedizin Berlin where she investigated the influence of sleep oscillations on activity in neuronal dendrites using in vivo calcium imaging techniques.
-Since 2016 she is Lecturer in Sleep & Plasticity at the Surrey Sleep Research Centre (SSRC), Faculty of Health and Medical Sciences, University of Surrey, UK.
+After graduating in Cognitive Neuroscience from the Aix-Marseille Provence University, I obtained an MS in Neuroscience (2001) and a PhD in Developmental Neurobiology in 2005 from the University Claude Bernard in Lyon.
+For my postdoctoral work, I turned to my long-term passion which is to understand the function of sleep.
+In 2006, I took a post-doctoral position in the laboratory of Marcos Frank at the University of Pennsylvania (USA) where I started to explore the link between sleep and brain plasticity mechanisms during development.
+My research there focused on the role of mRNA translation in sleep-dependent brain plasticity enhancement.
+In 2010, I joined the group of Matthew Larkum at the Charité-Universtätsmedizin Berlin where I developed an in vivo calcium imaging technique to investigate the influence of sleep and sleep oscillations on activity in neuronal dendrites during natural sleep in rodents.
+This led to the discovery that calcium activity in cortical dendrites is strongly correlated with a specific sleep oscillation important for cognitive function, namely spindles.
+Since 2016, I am a Lecturer in Sleep & Plasticity at the Surrey Sleep Research Centre (SSRC), Faculty of Health and Medical Sciences, University of Surrey, UK.

 Areas of specialism